Naeem Khan: Career

 In 1978, Khan moved to the United States to apprentice for legendary American designer Halston.
 During this time, he mastered the art of draping and garment construction, and worked with cultural icons such as Liza Minnelli, Andy Warhol, and Elizabeth Taylor.
 Of this period, Khan says, "My knowledge of fashion and lifestyle is much influenced by my time with Halston… as a designer you have to be aware of the various arts, travels, cinema, museums, culture and geography in order to be a world recognized brand."
 In 2019, he was interviewed for the documentary film Halston.

 Khan spent several years after his apprenticeship continuing to work with Halston on a freelance basis, going on to launch fashion house Riazee in 1981, a clothing label named after his mother that was carried in prominent American retail stores for about a decade.

 In 2003, he launched his eponymous label and began selling at Bergdorf Goodman, Neiman Marcus, and Saks Fifth Avenue.
 He also began showing his collections at New York Fashion Week with immediate reception by the world's top retailers and notable celebrities.
 Khan's gowns have been worn by Beyoncé, Taylor Swift, Jennifer Lopez, Penélope Cruz, Katy Perry and Kate Hudson, among others.
 First Lady Michelle Obama has worn the brand on over ten occasions, beginning in 2009 at her first state dinner.
 In April 2016, the then Duchess of Cambridge, wore a Naeem Khan dress on her visit to the Taj Mahal with Prince William in Agra, India.

 In 2008, Khan was inducted as a member of the prestigious Council of Fashion Designers of America.
-Most recently, Khan launched his bridal collection in 2013.
+Khan launched his first bridal collection in 2013.